 Woman brushing her hair.
 Hashiguchi Goyo, 1920.

 Every detail of the legend has been conserved through generations of retelling because, as Jung showed, it has symbolic meaning.
 We will stay close to the details of each image and interpret the meaning of the details.
 A symbolic meaning which is central to the story is represented again and again through a series of different images.
-The story-teller had that meaning unconsciously in mind and the unconscious threw up a series of apparently unrelated images, each of which symbolized that meaning.
-By interpreting the details and seeing the same meaning repeated in otherwise unrelated images we can check the accuracy of our interpretation.
+The story-teller held that meaning unconsciously in mind, causing the unconscious to throw up a series of apparently unrelated images, each of which symbolized that meaning.
+By interpreting the details and finding the same meaning repeated in otherwise unrelated images we can check the accuracy of our interpretation.

 Sedna admired her own beauty, evidence of narcissistic injury (her sense of self was weak and she compensated by overvaluing her looks).
-But narcissism is also constructive: Sedna saw her own value and imagined special wonderful things for herself.
+We all suffer from some degree of narcissistic injury because that is the human condition.
+But narcissism is also constructive: Sedna saw her own value and imagined special, wonderful things for herself.

 Beauty includes relationship in the sense that the parts of what is beautiful – whether it be a person’s face, natural scenery, or a work of art – are in relationship to the whole.
 Contrasts of color, form, or intensity, for example, relate the parts to the whole.
 Beauty also leads to relationship by attracting us and inspiring us to relate.